Hannah Pingree

-Hannah M. Pingree (born October 18, 1976) is an American politician who served as the 99th Speaker of the Maine House of Representatives from 2008 to 2010.
+Hannah M. Pingree (born October 18, 1976) is an American politician who served as the 99th speaker of the Maine House of Representatives from 2008 to 2010.
 A member of the Democratic Party, she was the second woman to hold the position in Maine history.

-Daughter of US representative Chellie Pingree, Pingree represented the 36th district from 2002 to 2010, encompassing ten islands and coastal towns in Knox and Hancock Counties, before leaving office due to state term limits.
+Pingree represented the 36th district from 2002 to 2010, encompassing ten islands and coastal towns in Knox and Hancock Counties, before leaving office due to state term limits.
 Most recently, she served as director of the Office of Policy Innovation and the Future under Governor Janet Mills from 2019 to 2025.
+She is the daughter of US representative Chellie Pingree.

 On June 10, 2025, Pingree announced her candidacy for the 2026 Maine gubernatorial election.
+Pingree won the Democratic nomination on June 9, and will face Republican Bobby Charles and independent Rick Bennett in the general election.

 Early life and education

-Hannah Pingree was born on October 18, 1976 in Belfast, Maine.
+Hannah Pingree was born on October 18, 1976, in Belfast, Maine.
 She grew up on the island of North Haven, where her father Charlie Pingree is a boat-builder.
+Her mother, Chellie Pingree, is a small business owner and has been the U.S. representative for Maine's 1st congressional district since 2009.
 She graduated from North Haven Community School and Brown University with a degree in political science.
 She was a 1998–1999 Fellow for Leadership in Public Affairs for the Coro Foundation in New York City.

 Political career

 Early career

-Prior to serving in the Legislature, Pingree worked as an intern at the New York City Office of Management and Budget in 1998, then as political director and "Election 2000" producer for iVillage.com from 1999 to 2001.
+Prior to serving in the Legislature, Pingree worked as an intern at the New York City Mayor's Office of Management and Budget in 1998, then as political director and "Election 2000" producer for iVillage.com from 1999 to 2001.
 She was a fundraiser for the unsuccessful United States Senate campaign of her mother Chellie Pingree in 2002, who later was elected to represent Maine's 1st congressional district in the United States House of Representatives.
 From 2002 to 2004, she worked as development director of Waterman's Community Center.